 Table of Contents

-In 2017, the number of social media users globally increased by over 480 million, bringing it to nearly 2.8 billion from over 2.3 billion in 2016.
-This rapid development is a shred of evidence of the momentous digital connectivity in almost all parts of the world – a digital shift that is quickly altering the lives of the people and the way they do things.
-These statistics, without a doubt, have established the truth that the internet has become a fundamental part of our everyday life and posed implications that will excite no less than businesses and its business owners.
-Take a look at the statistics overview below.
+More than half of the world or 4.80 billion people are now on social media.
+This rapid development is a shred of evidence of the momentous digital connectivity in almost all parts of the world – a digital shift that is quickly altering the lives of people and the way they do things.
+These statistics, without a doubt, have established the truth that the internet has become a fundamental part of our everyday life and posed implications that will excite no less than businesses and their business owners.

 5 Compelling Jewelry Photography Tips for Social Media